tsypa/pushjet/README.md

 npm i pushjet
 ```
 ## Usage
-| All methods described in [PushJet documentation](docs.pusjhet.io) are supported.
+All methods described in [PushJet documentation](docs.pusjhet.io) are supported.<br/>
-| Each method returns Promise which fulfilled with appropriate json object or rejected with an error.
+Each method returns Promise which fulfilled with appropriate json object or rejected with an error.

 ## API
 ### sendMessage(secret, message, title, level, link)